 - They will overlap and encase the turkey, it’s perfect.

-- he butter on your turkey will keep it from sticking, and as long as your paper bag isn’t touching a heating element it won’t burn (paper burns at 451 degrees)
+- the butter on your turkey will keep it from sticking, and as long as your paper bag isn’t touching a heating element it won’t burn (paper burns at 451 degrees)

-- Place your turkey into the oven and cook until your meat thermometer reads 180 (I actually pull mine out at 175, it goes up to 180 when resting) about 13-15 mins per lbs unstuffed.
+- Place your turkey into the oven and cook until your meat thermometer reads 165 about 13-15 mins per lbs unstuffed.

 - Pull your turkey out and let it rest for 15 mins, then pour the drippings into a pan to make your gravy